romanpauk/dingo/README.md

 Dependency Injection Container for C++, with DI, next-gen and an 'o' in a name.

 ## Introduction
-This is a prototype of dependency injection library I am working on.
-It was never used in production.
+This is a prototype of header-only, dependency injection library I am working on.
 Developed with VS2019.

 ```c++
 // Classes to be managed by the container